Power and limitations of distributed quantum state purification: Abstract

 \section{Abstract}

-Quantum state purification, which mitigates noise by exploiting multiple noisy copies of unknown states, has applications in quantum communication and computation with imperfect devices.
-Despite its importance, the fundamental capabilities and limitations of purification in distributed quantum systems remain largely unexplored.
-Here, we systematically study distributed quantum state purification under local operations and classical communication (LOCC).
-We prove that no nontrivial two-to-one LOCC purification protocol exists for three fundamental sets: all pure states, all maximally entangled states, and the four Bell states.
-This no-go theorem demonstrates that no LOCC protocol can reduce noise for every state within these sets, even probabilistically.
-In stark contrast, we show that single-state purification is achievable, and we provide an explicit analytical LOCC protocol for individual target states.
-For arbitrary state sets, we develop an optimization-based algorithm that systematically designs LOCC purification protocols, demonstrating its efficacy through concrete examples.
-These results delineate the fundamental boundaries of LOCC-based purification and provide practical strategies for noise reduction in distributed quantum information processing.
+Quantum state purification protocols, which mitigate noise by converting multiple copies of noisy quantum states into fewer copies with a lower noise level, have applications in quantum communication and computation with imperfect devices.
+Here, we systematically study the task of state purification in distributed quantum systems, demanding that purification be achieved by local operations and classical communication (LOCC).
+We prove that, in the presence of depolarizing noise, no LOCC purification protocol starting from two copies can work blindly for all the states in three important sets: the set of all pure two-qubit states, the set of all two-qubit maximally entangled states, and the Bell basis.
+In stark contrast, we show that a targeted, single-state purification is always achievable in the presence of depolarizing noise, and we provide an explicit analytical LOCC protocol for every given two-qubit state.
+For arbitrary finite sets of pure states and arbitrary noise profiles, we develop an optimization-based algorithm that systematically designs LOCC purification protocols, and we demonstrate it through concrete examples.
+Overall, our results identify both fundamental limitations and practical noise reduction strategies for distributed quantum information processing.

 \textit{Introduction.}--- Quantum computers promise major speedups in certain computational problems, and are expected to impact a broad range of areas, including cryptography~\cite{shor1999polynomial, rivest1978method}, machine learning~\cite{biamonte2017quantum, lloyd2014quantum}, and quantum chemistry~\cite{feynman2018simulating, cao2019quantum}.
 However, the number of qubits in existing hardware implementations is still limited, thereby preventing the solution of practically relevant problems.
-For example, the largest superconducting quantum processors have several hundreds of physical qubits~\cite{google2025quantum}, while solving real-world problems such as factoring RSA numbers requires millions of qubits~\cite{gidney2025factor}.
+For example, the largest superconducting processors have several hundreds of physical qubits~\cite{google2025quantum}, while solving real-world problems such as factoring RSA numbers requires millions of qubits~\cite{gidney2025factor}.

 Distributed quantum computing (DQC)~\cite{caleffi2024distributed,peng2020simulating,mitarai2021constructing,piveteau2023circuit} offers a promising route to scale up the size of quantum computations.
 The idea is to combine the power of multiple quantum processors, by letting them perform joint computations via local operations and classical communication (LOCC)~\cite{chitambar2014everything}, which is essential for entanglement distillation~\cite{bennett1996purification,Devetak2003a,Fang2019c,zhao2021practical} and distribution~\cite{Briegel1998,Dur1999,Azuma2015a,Chen2024d} in quantum networks.
 While individual processors have limited capacity, the total power of the overall network can facilitate the implementation of advanced quantum algorithms~\cite{fujii2022deep,zhou2023qaoa}.